On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Progenitor models

 Firstly, we find that the luminosity and temporal evolution of soft X-ray emission resembles other ULGRBs, as shown in in Fig. \ref{fig:xray-ULGRBs} and discussed in Section \ref{section3}.

 This burst is significantly longer than that of typical Type II GRBs -- the latter are widely thought to originate from the collapse of massive stars.
-The duration of Type II GRB is generally believed to be determined by two key timescales: the energy dissipation timescale (on the order of seconds to tens of seconds) and the stellar collapse timescale (typically tens of seconds to minutes for free-fall collapse of a Wolf-Rayet star).
+The duration of Type II GRB is generally believed to be determined by two key timescales: the stellar collapse timescale (e.g. typically tens of seconds to minutes for free-fall collapse of a Wolf-Rayet star) and the energy dissipation timescale (on the order of seconds to tens of seconds).
+In the case of giant star, the inner layers likely collapse to form a black hole, launch relativistic jet and give rise to the prompt emission, while the outer layers will be blasted out. \cite{2012ApJ...752...32W} proposed that the collapse timescale of blue supergiant star could be extended to thousands of seconds, potentially explaining ULGRBs.
+Depending on viewing angle, the observed emission duration can last up to $\sim 10^4$\,s, as shown in a simulation by \citet{perna_ultra-long_2018}.

-\cite{2012ApJ...752...32W} proposed that the collapse timescale of blue supergiant star could be extended to thousands of seconds, potentially explaining ULGRBs.
-If the progenitor is a more massive red supergiant star, the collapse of the inner layers can be in the time scale of hours, matching the duration of the observed gamma-ray emission of this burst.
+If the progenitor is a more massive one, e.g. red supergiant star, taking Betelgeuse as an example, $R_B = 764 R_{\odot}$ and $M_B = 17.75 M_{\odot}$ (adopting the result of \citet{joyce_standing_2020}).
+Assuming homogeneous mass density, the free fall time scale of inner layer is

+This time scale can serve as a lower limit ($\sim 100$\,day) of the fall back procedure.

+Additionally, we note that, a red supergiant star can usually have dusty circumburst environment (e.g. SN2025pht with $A_V = 5.3\,\text{mag}$ reported by \citet{kilpatrick_type_2025}), thus can explain the optical extinction of GRB 250702B/EP250702a, $A_V = 11\,\text{mag}$, which is the sum of circumstellar and host galaxy dust extinction, as reported by \citet{2025arXiv250714286L}.

-Due to the high and fast variability of the observed X-ray emission in this burst, we suggest it originates from the prompt emission (on contrast to the smooth afterglow emission) of the jet which reflects the central engine activity.
-The $t^{-5/3}$ power-law decay of the X-ray flux perfectly matches the theoretical prediction of free fall collapse with a constant density profile \citep{michel_neutron_1988}, thus the luminosity of the jet should be dominantly powered by the fallback accretion of the outer layers.
-The fallback time scale of the outer layers of the supergiant star can be in the time scale of $\sim 100$ days to years, which can account for the observation fact that -5/3 decay X-ray emission continues up to more than 30 days post burst.
-Besides, in this mass fallback scenario, the onset time of the -5/3 power-law corresponds to the time when the outer layer is expelled by the violent activity of the central engine.
-The fact that the last episode (M4) of main burst occurs around the onset time is very consistent with the aforementioned scenario.
+Regarding the high and fast variability in the observed soft X-ray emission of this burst, it is not expected by the afterglow thus we suggest it should originate from the internal region (prompt emission) of the jet which reflects the central engine activity.
+Remarkably, the $t^{-5/3}$ power-law decay of the X-ray flux perfectly matches the theoretical prediction of free fall collapse with a constant density profile \citep{michel_neutron_1988}, indicating that the luminosity of the jet should be dominantly powered by the fallback accretion of the outer layers.